moebrowne/lock-watch/README.md

+# Lock Watch

-# Watch for and run scripts when locking
+Watch for and run scripts when locking